Stanislaus Kennedy: Life and career

 In 1983, two years after the death of Birch, she worked in Dublin in research at the University College Dublin, and began to work with homeless women, living with them in a building in Eustace Street.
-As a result of that work, she founded the charity Focus Ireland in 1985 which is dedicated to finding housing for homeless people, not only food, shelter and money, but personal support.
+As a result of that work, in 1985, she founded the charity Focus Ireland, dedicated to finding housing for homeless people, bringing them not only food, shelter and money, but also personal support.
 It became the largest voluntary organisation in Ireland, expanding beyond Dublin to Cork, Limerick, Sligo, and Waterford.

 From 1995 to 2007, Kennedy was a member of the general leadership team of the Religious Sisters of Charity.
 In 1998 she founded The Sanctuary, a centre for meditation and spirituality in Dublin, as a place for people "to explore and develop their inner world and wisdom and find stillness".
 In 2001, she set up the Immigrant Council of Ireland (ICI) as a response to the social needs of new immigrants living in Ireland.
 In 2018, in response to protests against the congregation's involvement in healthcare, she said that "The negativity is directed at nuns.
 Everything is thrown together, the orphanages, the Magdalene homes, the Tuam babies, Vincent's hospital – it is all thrown together and mixed up, and it is all anti-nuns."

 A 2009 report revealed that two lay workers at St Joseph's residential home in Kilkenny, where Kennedy lived and worked, had abused children in the 1970s.
 She said that she had not heard of sexual abuse there until an investigation in 1995.
 In 2020, she said in a documentary, Being Stan, a Life in Focus: "I was accused of being complicit with it, in the sense that it was alleged that I knew about the abuse and did nothing about it. ...
 I knew nothing about the abuse, absolutely I didn't know.
 But, nevertheless the allegation really upset me.
 It questioned everything I was about. ...
 I had to realise what I was suffering was nothing compared to what the boys had suffered."

 Kennedy published several books, from empirical analysis to works with a spiritual focus such as Gardening The Soul.
 She authored six books published by Transworld Ireland, including her autobiography, The Road Home, which contains a foreword written by President Mary McAleese.
 Her 2023 book Finding Hope featured contributions from the Dalai Lama, Colum McCann and Orla Guerin and was dedicated to Charlie Bird.
 Some works became bestsellers.